Mawu3n4/scripts-misc/README.md

 scripts-misc
 ============

-Just a bunch of scripts
+Just a bunch of scripts to make my life easier.